anandkanav92/NOTES/concepts.md

 	- `Random forests`
 		- Random forests are generally used for regression and classification tasks, highly suited for categorical data. \ref{[24] L. Breiman.
 Random forests.
 Machine Learning, 45(1):5–32, 2001}
 		- They are considered ensemble of regression trees where each leaf contains the learning algorithm performnace values.
 		- the procedure is like: first randomly sample N points from the configuration space/domain values of hyperparameters.
-Then the model is evaluated for these hyperparameter sampled values
+Then the model is evaluated for these hyperparameter sampled values.
+Using these evaluations a model distribution is generated
 		-
 	- `TPE`
 - wide applicability (DNNs for image classification, speech recognition and neural language modelling) \ref https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7352306
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3MTM1NjI4NSwxMTgzNjA0MTg4LDEyMT
+eyJoaXN0b3J5IjpbODg5MDA4NTYsMjA3MTM1NjI4NSwxMTgzNj
-EwNjAzOTgsNTgzNDI0ODEzLC02MDUzMjA3ODMsLTIwMDczOTEz
+A0MTg4LDEyMTEwNjAzOTgsNTgzNDI0ODEzLC02MDUzMjA3ODMs
-NiwtMTc0MTg0OTg1OCw1NzcwNTMxOTksLTkyNjU1ODczOCwxND
+LTIwMDczOTEzNiwtMTc0MTg0OTg1OCw1NzcwNTMxOTksLTkyNj
-I0NzI4NDc2LDEwNDgyMTU3NTksNDc5ODUxODY3LDEyMzE5OTQ0
+U1ODczOCwxNDI0NzI4NDc2LDEwNDgyMTU3NTksNDc5ODUxODY3
-MjYsMTI2MzQ5NDQ0OCwtMTcwOTkyNzE4MiwtOTczMDk2MDIsMT
+LDEyMzE5OTQ0MjYsMTI2MzQ5NDQ0OCwtMTcwOTkyNzE4MiwtOT
-M5ODEzOTMxLC01NDg3MTI2NjksMTUyOTU1MjIwNiwtNTEyNjYy
+czMDk2MDIsMTM5ODEzOTMxLC01NDg3MTI2NjksMTUyOTU1MjIw
-NjgyXX0=
+Nl19
 -->